seahorce-scidac/REMORA/Docs/sphinx_doc/BoundaryConditions.rst

 example ``remora.bdy_NO3_time_varname``), defaulting to ``remora.bdy_time_varname`` as for the other variables.

-This applies to per-variable mode, where naming a tracer (or ``scalar``) is a specific request.
-Per-side mode is different: one keyword there covers every variable at once, and a ROMS boundary file carries temperature and salinity but not the additional scalars.
-So a per-side ``clamped`` or ``orlanski_rad_nudg`` drives temperature and salinity from file and leaves the additional scalars on the local zero-gradient condition, printing a note to that effect.
-Use per-variable mode to drive a tracer from the boundary file.
+This holds in per-side mode as well: a side keyword covers every variable at once, tracers included, so a per-side ``clamped`` or ``orlanski_rad_nudg`` drives every tracer the run carries from file, not temperature and salinity alone.
+A ROMS boundary file that carries temperature and salinity but nothing for the extra tracers will stop the run at setup, naming the variables it lacks.
+Either give the file the missing fields, drop the extra tracers (``remora.nscalar = 0``), or switch to per-variable mode and state each tracer's condition outright -- ``outflow`` for a tracer with no boundary data of its own. ``remora.nscalar`` defaults to 0, so this only comes up for a run that asks for dye or turns on a biology model.

 Nudging for ``orlanski_rad_nudg`` uses the tracer timescale ``remora.tnudg`` for every tracer, matching the ROMS default of a single ``Tnudg`` shared across tracers.
 A tracer picks up a